nhatminhbeo/Beyoo-technical-assignment/README.md

 ### 5.1 Code:
 Please make a Pull Request of your code to this repository to submit assignment.
 ### 5.2 Video:
 Please capture a short video showing
 1. User List before creating a new one using Postman GET [http://\<your-server-ip\>:3000/user](http://\<your-server-ip\>:3000/user)
 2. Create a new user using Postman POST [http://\<your-server-ip\>:3000/user](http://\<your-server-ip\>:3000/user)
 3. User list after creating a new one using Postman GET [http://\<your-server-ip\>:3000/user](http://\<your-server-ip\>:3000/user)
+And submit it to our slack channel

-# THANK YOU!
+# THAT'S IT!!!
+THANK YOU :)